 Snakes are referred to as “cold-blooded” animals because they are unable to maintain their body temperature.
 In order to keep warm enough to function, they are dependent on outside heat sources such as the sun, which is why snakes are seen basking in the open on warm, sunny days.

 As people are learning more about snakes and the ecological benefits they provide, attitudes about snakes are slowly changing.

 POSSIBLE CONFLICTS & SOLUTIONS

 The majority of snakes found in Massachusetts are harmless and provide ecological benefits.
 Homeowners who tolerate snakes living in their yard will benefit because snakes prey on rodents and garden pests such as slugs and certain soft-bodied insects.
 If however, you want to discourage snakes from living in your yard, you must remove food sources, such as bird feeders, as well as potential hiding places, such as brush piles, rocks, wood or other debris.

-If you encounter a snake outside, there is no reason to feel fearful or harm him in any way.
-Simply give the snake plenty of room and allow him to go on his way.
+If you encounter snakes outside, there is no reason to feel fearful or harm them.
+Simply give them plenty of room and allow them to go on their way.

 If you find a snake indoors, remain calm and try to avoid scaring the snake into a hiding place.
 Removing a snake can be as simple as gently guiding it out an open door.